BretFisher/docker-mastery-for-nodejs/assignment-sweet-compose/README.md

 * Enable `NODE_ENV=development` mode for result
 * Enable debug and publish debug port for result

-## Things to test once finished to ensure it's working:
+## Things to test once finished to ensure it's working

 * Edit ./result/server.js, save it, and ensure it restarts
 * Ensure you never see "Waiting for db" in docker-compose logs, which happens